toholdaquill/toholdaquill.github.io/95theses/thesis-73.md

 Spies are human garbage.

-The enduring popularity of espionage as a form of employment for otherwise intelligent individuals--an employment that inevitably destroys their morals, bloodies their hands, and turns them into human vermin little better than the dog turd you and I scrape off our shoes--is made possible in large part by the mystique and glamour of the profession, a glamour that could not be further from the truth.
+The enduring popularity of espionage as a form of employment for otherwise intelligent individuals -- an employment that inevitably destroys their morals, bloodies their hands, and turns them into human vermin little better than the dog turd you and I scrape off our shoes -- is made possible in large part by the mystique and glamour of the profession, a glamour that could not be further from the truth.

 For this I blame James Bond.